 Consultants: US Women and Cuba Collaboration

-National Organization for Women, WILPF Cuba and Bolivarian
+Co-sponsors: National Women's Dominican Caucus, National Organization for Women, WILPF Cuba and Bolivarian Alliance Issues Committee

 Participants: 20-25 women

 Estimated Cost: $2200 if paid in full by September 16, 2013 / $2400 after September 16, plus round trip travel from your home city to Miami

 ITINERARY HIGHLIGHTS WE HAVE REQUESTED:

 Havana: University of Havana International Women's Conference, National Headquarters of the Federation of Cuban Women, Literacy Museum, Latin American Medical School, National Center for Sex Education (CENESEX), Union of Cuban Artists and Writers (UNEAC); City Tour including visits with artists and filmmakers, Museum of the Revolution and Old Havana